List of EastEnders characters introduced in 2010: Ricky Branning

-Richard, now nicknamed Ricky, (Henri Charles), returns to Walford with Sam for Peggy's funeral in June 2016 and when Jack sees him, he refuses to have anything to do with him.
+Richard, now nicknamed Ricky (Henri Charles), returns to Walford with Sam for Peggy's funeral in June 2016 and when Jack sees him, he refuses to have anything to do with him.
 However, Jack later decides that he wants to get to know Ricky, who is left at Jack's house to bond with him and Jack's daughter Amy (Abbie Burke).
 Deciding he is better off without her, Sam secretly abandons Ricky, leaving him with Jack, and goes back to Portugal without telling anybody.
 Realising Sam has allowed Ricky to do what he wants, Jack attempts to get him to end his bad habits of eating sweets and constantly playing video games by giving him healthy meals, throwing his games console in the bin and encouraging him to join scouts.
 Ricky shuts himself in a cupboard and when he comes out, he says he dislikes being called "Richard" and then attends Scouts.
 On New Year's Day 2017, during Jack and Ronnie's wedding night, both Ronnie, her sister and Amy's mother Roxy Mitchell (Rita Simons) drown in a hotel swimming pool.
 Jack initially does not want Amy or Ricky to know, but when they start asking questions about their whereabouts, Jack says they have "gone away" and are never coming back.
 Ricky and Amy are left confused, so continue to question Jack and his brother Max Branning (Jake Wood) until their stepmother Dot Branning (June Brown) explains to them with sensitivity that they have died.

 In April 2022, Sam (now played by Kim Medcalf) returns to Walford on business and tries to reignite her relationship with Ricky (now Frankie Day), much to the opposition of Jack and his civil partner Denise Fox (Diane Parish).
-Initially, Ricky is frosty towards Sam for abandoning him six years ago, but soon comes around when she takes him out of school and brings him to The Prince Albert for a meal without Jack's knowledge.
+Initially, Ricky is frosty towards Sam for abandoning him six years ago, but soon comes around when she takes him out of school and brings him to the local gay bar, The Prince Albert, for a meal without Jack's knowledge.
 Sam decides to stick around in Walford and proceeds to blackmail Jack into letting her stay with him and Denise, so she can be closer to Ricky.
 After many conflicts at Jack's house, Sam moves in with her older brother Phil (Steve McFadden) and his fiancée Kat Slater (Jessie Wallace).
-Following a public brawl with Kat and Phil's ex-wife Sharon Watts (Letitia Dean), Phil kicks Sam out and Jack offers her accommodation in one of his flats so she does not have to leave Ricky again.
-Whilst Jack and Denise are preoccupied with Amy when she begins self-harming, Ricky starts slipping away to "see friends".
+Following a public brawl with Kat and Phil's former wife Sharon Watts (Letitia Dean), Phil kicks Sam out and Jack offers her accommodation in one of his flats so she does not have to leave Ricky again.
+Whilst Jack and Denise are preoccupied with Amy (now played by Ellie Dadd) when she begins self-harming, Ricky starts slipping away to "see friends".